mel-project/melwallet-client/README.md

 ```
 $ melwallet-cli --help

-melwallet-client x.x.x
+melwallet-client

 USAGE:
     melwallet-cli <SUBCOMMAND>

-FLAGS:
+OPTIONS:
-    -h, --help       Prints help information
+    -h, --help    Print help information
-    -V, --version    Prints version information

 SUBCOMMANDS:
-    autoswap             Automatically executes arbitrage trades on the core, "triangular" MEL/SYM/ERG pairs
+    autoswap                 Automatically executes arbitrage trades on the core, "triangular"
+                                 MEL/SYM/NOM-DOSC pairs
     create                   Create a wallet
     export-sk                Exports the secret key of a wallet.
 Will read password from stdin
+    generate-autocomplete    Generate bash autocompletions
-    help                 Prints this message or the help of the given subcommand(s)
+    help                     Print this message or the help of the given subcommand(s)
     import                   Provide a secret key to import an existing wallet
     liq-deposit              Supplies liquidity to Melswap
     list                     List all available wallets
     lock                     Locks a wallet down again
+    network-summary          Show the summary of the network connected to the associated
+                                 melwalletd instance
     pool                     Checks a pool
     send                     Send a transaction to the network
     send-faucet              Send a 1000 MEL faucet transaction for a testnet wallet
+    send-raw                 Sends a raw transaction in hex, with no customization options
     stake                    Stakes a certain number of syms
     summary                  Details of a wallet
     swap                     Swaps money from one denomination to another
     unlock                   Unlocks a wallet.
 Will read password from stdin
     wait-confirmation        Wait for a particular transaction to confirm

 ```

 As described above, all the `melwalletd` endpoints are available through the use of subcommands.
 Taking a look inside one of the subcommands you'll see even more helpful messages